szarnyasg/duckdb-web/_posts/2022-10-28-lightweight-compression.md

 Dictionary encoding works by extracting common values into a separate dictionary, and then replacing the original values with references to said dictionary.
 An example is provided below.

 <img src="/images/compression/dictionary.png"
-     alt="Data set stored both uncompressed and with Dictionary compression" width="100%"
+     alt="Dataset stored both uncompressed and with Dictionary compression" width="100%"
      />